seirene/image-recognition-demo/README.md

-# Image recognition with Tensorflow
+# Image classification with Tensorflow

 ## What and why